SELINA Solutions for Class 9 Physics Chapter 10 - Magnetism

 A small magnet is suspended by a silk thread from a rigid support such that the magnet can freely swing.
 How will it rest?
 Draw a diagram to show it.

 If a small magnet is suspended by a silk thread such that it can swing freely then it rests itself in the geographic north-south direction.

-Explain the meaning of the term induced magnetism.
+Explain the term induced magnetism.

 The magnetism acquired by a magnetic material when it is kept near (or in contact with) a magnet, is called induced magnetism.